monofon/hindent-format/README.md

 -   `hindent-format.enable`: enable/disable this extension (default: `true`)
 -   `hindent-format.command`: set the path to the `hindent` executable, no arguments should be specified here (default: `hindent`)

+## Extension Command

+This extension contributes the following command:

+-  `hindent-format.format`: Hindent: Format Document or Selection